Chapter 01 – Hardware

 Picking Your Synology Model

-If you’re considering an enterprise model, the surveillance station or the embedded DiskStation then this section isn’t for you.
+If you’re considering an enterprise model, the dedicated surveillance station or the embedded DiskStation then this section isn’t for you.
 If your looking for more general home or business use then read on.

 When deciding on your Synology NAS think about the following:

 - What is your budget?

 - What will you use Synology for?
 (File storage, running applications/packages, backup of other computers.)

 - How much disk space will you need?

 I really like the DS916+ (4 bay) and DS216+II (2 bay) models, or whatever the current model in the DS9xx+ and DS2xx+ series are.
 The DS415+ really towered above other models in bang for the buck and the DS916+ is it’s successor.
 It’s a DS9xx because it does support a expansion unit but it holds four drives out of the box.
 It’s become my most recommended NAS.

 If you want to start small but have the option of expanding then the DS716+ is a good choice.
 It holds two drives out of the box but supports a 5-drive expansion unit.
 That said, I generally don’t recommend this model due to the cost, but there are places where it may be suitable.